vishwanathdugani/dependency_management/README.md

-### Dependency management for Debian/Linux server packages
+# Dependency management for Debian/Linux server packages

+Dependency graph for status located in /var/lib/dpkg/status that holds information about software packages.

 This API utilizes a directed graph to manage package dependencies, where nodes represent packages, and edges denote dependencies.
 It allows for the visualization and management of complex package ecosystems, effectively addressing challenges such as circular dependencies, version conflicts, and the minimization of redundant installations.